Versatile 'Display elements'

 Since we've used the theme's button class (

-btn) for the content of the HTML field, the theme's button styling will be applied to the link on the storefront.
-The screenshot below shows an example of how the new field looks on the storefront:
+btn) for the content of the HTML element, the theme's button styling will be applied to the link on the storefront.
+The screenshot below shows an example of how the new element looks on the storefront:

-Here are some examples of the code that you could use when creating a button hyperlink with the HTML block field.
+Here are some examples of the code that you could use when creating a button hyperlink with the HTML block element.
 Just remember to change the URL and link title as needed 🤗

 Assign a class directly to the